AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/configuring-social-actions/set-up-revenue-attribution-for-digital-advertising-campaigns.md

 You need a second smart campaign to change the status of people, so they can achieve Program Success and be included in revenue attribution calculations.

-1. In the **Fills Out Form** trigger, enter the program name in the query string.
+1. In the **[!UICONTROL Fills Out Form]** trigger, enter the program name in the query string.
 If you're cloning the program, just replace the old query string name with the new one.

    ![](assets/image2016-3-23-14-3a7-3a20.png)